-There is a 1.8 metre high screen fence located along all common lot boundaries with an adjacent centre category zone, industry category zone, special purpose zone or a use within the business activities group, centre activities group, entertainment activities group, industrial activities group or special activities group.
+There is a 1.8 metre high screen fence located along all common property_lot_boundaries with an adjacent centre category zone, industry category zone, special purpose zone or a use within the business activities group, centre activities group, entertainment activities group, industrial activities group or special activities group.

-There is a 1.8 metre high screen fence located along all common of boundaries where adjoining a residential category zone or a township zone.
+There is a 1.8 metre high screen fence located along all common property-lot boundaries where adjoining a residential category zone or a township zone.

-Buildings have a setback from road frontage lot boundaries of at least six (6) metres.
+Buildings have a setbackare-set back from road frontage lot boundaries of at least six (6) metres. in accordance with the following: